KXRR

-KXRR (106.1 FM, "Magic 106.1") is an urban adult contemporary-formatted radio station in Monroe, Louisiana, United States.
-It is owned by Warrior Media through licensee Warrior Media LLC.
+KMJZ (106.1 FM, "Magic 106.1") is an urban adult contemporary-formatted radio station in Monroe, Louisiana, United States.
+It is owned by Warrior Media LLC.
 Studios are located in Monroe, and its transmitter is located near Sterlington, Louisiana.

 History

 Monroe Broadcasters, Inc., filed with the Federal Communications Commission (FCC) to build a new FM radio station in Monroe on November 24, 1964.
 The FCC granted approval for the station on June 29, 1965, and KREB began broadcasting on January 28, 1966.
 Two months later, the station set its format as country music.
 The fledgling station was sold less than two years later to Twin City Broadcasters, which was owned by Jimmy L. and Lehlia H. Terry, in exchange for assumption of liabilities.

 In 1979, KREB was sold by the Terrys to Hope Communications, owned by Monroe auto parts dealer Roger D. Pinton.
 The call sign was changed to KNAN on August 13 of that year; the designation was intended to be pronounced "Canaan" as part of a new gospel music format.
 However, the station switched to adult contemporary in the early 1980s and then adopted a satellite-fed AC format in 1983, a decision the program director credited for improving KNAN's sound because they had more control over the patter of the satellite DJs than they did of the station's previous "18- and 20-year-old jocks".
 Hope owned KNAN through 1986, when it was sold to Live Oak Broadcasting, owned by the Love family of Biloxi, Mississippi, for $1.76 million.
 By the time the sale had been made, KNAN was already putting in motion a shift from adult contemporary to contemporary hit radio.